OpenConext/Mujina/README.md

 Features
 --------
-- A SAML2 complient Identity Provider.
+- A SAML2-compliant Identity Provider.
 The IdP will authenticate known users, providing known attributes to the SP.
 A REST api allows for the 'just-in-time' manipulation of:
   * user credentials (either a specific username & password or allow any username and password)
   * user role
   * any user attributes